 People may have an anaphylactic reaction Anaphylactic Reactions Anaphylactic reactions are sudden, widespread, potentially severe and life-threatening allergic reactions.
 Anaphylactic reactions often begin with a feeling of uneasiness, followed by tingling... read more (a sudden, widespread, sometimes life-threatening allergic reaction).
 Blood pressure may become dangerously low (shock).

 A doctor's evaluation

 People should see a doctor immediately if they develop angioedema.
-If the cause is a bee sting, they can obtain advice about treatment if another bee sting occurs.

 The cause of angioedema is often obvious, and tests are seldom needed because the reactions usually resolve and do not recur.